Skip to Content Facebook Feature Image

 Inside, the mine is a maze of roughly rectangular caverns with chalky white walls and ceilings that extend for miles.
 It’s dimly lit and often pitch-black beyond the glare of headlamps and floodlights.
 Heavy machinery and conveyer belts rumble as small ATVs whisk miners around.

 Maintenance superintendent George Campbell said operations are continuous, with downtime used for upkeep and repairs to keep production steady.
 Cargill said it is prioritizing shipments to ensure salt reaches the areas of greatest need as winter lingers in some regions.
-Frequent smaller storms also increase usage, Tangeman said, requiring repeated salting and creating logistical challenges.
+Frequent smaller storms also increase usage, Tangeman said in the statement, requiring repeated salting and creating logistical challenges.

 A return to harsher conditions across the Eastern U.S. meant some cities — including Boston; Bangor, Maine; and Ithaca, New York — shivered through their coldest seasons in more than a decade.
 And winter weather is still not over in some parts of the country, so it’s not over in the Cleveland mine, either.